Famous blue logos: Companies with blue logos

 Estee Lauder Logo

 The presence of the color blue can provide a multi-layered brand communication strategy.
 On the one hand, it appeals to basic needs and the desire for cleanliness, a universal attribute that all consumers value, especially in the context of personal care products.
-On the other hand, it can elevate the brand as timeless and classic, appealing to a segment of the population that appreciates history and sophistication in cosmetics choices.
+On the other hand, it can elevate the brand as timeless and classic, appealing to a segment that appreciates history and sophistication in cosmetics choices.

 Facebook